solvebio/solvebio-python/solvebio/cli/tutorial.md

 ## Next Steps

-To learn more about a dataset and its fields, use `dataset.help()`.
-For more information on queries and filters, see the API reference: https://www.solvebio.com/docs/api?python
+For more information on queries and filters, see the API reference: https://docs.solvebio.com/guides/quickstarts/python/